 (2) The Cyrus [Kura] river, which flows through Albania, and the other rivers by which it is supplied, contribute to the excellent qualities of the land.
-Yet they push back the sea because that the silt which is carried forward in great quantities fills the channel.
+Yet they push back the sea because the silt which is carried forward in great quantities fills the channel.
 Consequently even the adjacent islands are joined to the mainland and form shoals that are uneven and difficult to avoid.
 Their unevenness is made worse by the back-wash of the flood-tides.
 Moreover, they say that the outlet of the river is divided into twelve mouths, of which some are choked with silt, while the others are altogether shallow and leave not even a mooring-place.
-Anways, they [Strabo’s sources, perhaps Theophanes of Mytilene] add, although the shore is washed on all sides by the sea and the rivers for a distance of more than sixty stadia, every part of it is inaccessible.
-The silt extends even as far as five hundred stadia, making the shore sandy.
+Anways, they [Strabo’s sources, perhaps Theophanes of Mytilene] add, although the shore is washed on all sides by the sea and the rivers for a distance of more than sixty stadium-lengths, every part of it is inaccessible.
+The silt extends even as far as five hundred stadium-lengths, making the shore sandy.
 Near by is also the mouth of the Araxes [Aras], a turbulent stream that flows down from Armenia.
 But the silt which this river pushes forward, thus making the channel passable for its stream, is compensated for by the Cyrus river.

 (3) Now perhaps a people of this kind have no need of a sea.
 Indeed, they do not make appropriate use of their land either.
 The land produces not only every kind of fruit (even the most highly cultivated kind) but also every plant.
-It even grows even evergreen trees.
+It even grows evergreen trees.
 It receives not even slight attention, yet the good things all “spring up for them without sowing and ploughing” [Homer, Odyssey 9.109], according to those who have made expeditions there, who describe the mode of life there as “Kyklopeian” [probably referring to Theophanes of Mytilene, as in 11.2.2 and 11.5.1].
 In many places, at any rate, they say, the land when sown only once produces two crops or even three, the first a crop of even fifty-fold, and that too without being ploughed between crops.
 And even when it is ploughed, it is not ploughed with an iron share, but with a wooden plough shaped by nature.

 [Superior climate compared to Babylonia and Egypt]